artur-gajewski/battle-arena/README.md

 During his or her turn, player can commence a focus action.
 This action disables player to do any actions during their turn but has one of the following outcomes, chosen by the player:

-1. Enable attack with advance in next turn
+1. Enable attack with advance in next turn (this is used during next turn only whether attacking or not)
 2. Add three (3) shots to selected weapon
 3. Add one (1) to hit points, but total amount of hit points should not be more than the initial hit points in character sheet